Participating / attending the festival

 When will the program be released?
 What are the festival dates?

 Generally our annual program releases in August or September each year, the program is published on our website and often launched in a special event.
 The actual festival dates are the late September / early October NSW public holiday long weekend.

 How do I participate in events?

 Our 2021 program will be a hybrid model; we are retaining a digital program that will exist alongside the usual festival which takes place across the October long weekend in Newcastle, NSW.
-Your best way to access events is to create an account – this allows you to save your own festival schedule, RSVP for limited-capacity sessions, and comment on event broadcasts.
+Your best way to access online events is to create an account – this allows you to save your own festival schedule, RSVP for limited-capacity sessions, and comment on event broadcasts.
 More information about the Newcastle festival will be available when the program is launched.
 Here’s our guide to attending the festival, and accessibility information.

 Where is your access information?

-Each event’s page shows how it will be broadcast, and other relevant access information.
+Each digital event’s page shows how it will be broadcast, and other relevant access information.
 A number of our events have closed captions.
 We also have a general guide to accessibility.
 If there’s something we’ve missed, please contact us!